damnbruuh/Steam-Alert-System/README.md

 Standalone executable:

 Clone the executable and run the file.
 No dependencies required.
+(Work in progress)

 Python script: